MatiwosKebede/fibocli/doc/Design.md

 * **Leaves**: smallest unit of learning, e.g., a concept, fact, or skill.
 * **Sub-branches**: group related leaves.
-* **Branches, Super-branches, Trees, Forests, Ecology**: progressively higher-level aggregates.
+* **Branches, super_branch-branches, Trees, Forests, Ecology**: progressively higher-level aggregates.

 **Key Principle:** A parent node is only considered “complete” when all of its children (direct descendants) are completed.